titan2022/docs/source/Programming/Resources/JavaProgramming/installation.md

 If you are having trouble with installing any of the following, please feel free to reach out to veteran programming members on Discord.

+**At this time, the macOS install script is not working; please do not try to install on macOS.
+I will ping when it's working again.**

 (os)=
 ## Operating system